Do Go On - 236 - The Forrest Fenn Treasure Hunt

 We made the grand final, famously drew it.

-I changed the rule afterwards,
+They changed the rule afterwards,

-Why did you bring that up, Jess?
+Why did you bring that up just?

 He doesn't need you piling on now.

-So he's printed a thousand copies of his book
+So he's printed a thousand copies of his book.

-in the article from the California Sunday Times,
+In the article from the California Sunday Times, which was written five years ago,

-around by a factor of 20, that was five years ago.
+that was five years ago.

 So it had sold 20,000, like five years ago.